Associate Data Scientist

 No multicollinearity among independent variables

-Q27.
-Explain Random Forest algorithm
+Q. Explain the Random Forest algorithm.

 Random Forest is an ensemble learning algorithm that creates multiple decision trees and combines their predictions.